AndrewThompson999/react-project/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
+about: Suggest a new idea or improvement for this react-project
-description: Suggest an idea for this template
+description: Suggest an idea for this react-project
 labels: enhancement
 ---